Barcelona Long Term Accommodation

 Barcelona long term accommodation

 Flats and houses in Barcelona are usually vacant when viewed.
 You need to be ready to to make a decision and reserve a property when you find one that you like.
-Landlords won’t keep a flat for you for very long, so unless you want to start paying the rent in advance, it’s best to start your search close to the time that you’re ready to move in.
+Landlords won’t hold a flat for you for very long, so unless you want to start paying the rent in advance, it’s best to start your search close to the time that you’re ready to move in.

-Documentation needed to rent in Barcelona
+Documentation you’ll need in order to rent in Barcelona

 You need to be able to prove that you can afford the rent.
 The ideal way to do that is to show your work contract, or letter from your employer confirming that you will be employed.